mitranim/imperouter/readme.md

 * Can tell _exactly_ what it will match.
 * Don't have to learn fine semantics of yet another string-based dialect.
 * Imperouter returns the matched route.
 There are no new concepts to understand.
-* ES2018 has named capture groups, which obsoletes other ways of capturing named parameters, such as `'/path/:id'` in string-based dialects.
+* ES2018 has named capture groups, which obsolesces other ways of capturing named parameters, such as `'/path/:id'` in string-based dialects.

 ## Usage

+Install with NPM, or import by URL:

 ```sh
 npm i -E imperouter